 That’s something I love about Jane Austen- her characters are obviously based in the 18th century, but their character traits can still be relatable to a modern day reader.

 I really liked the character of Anne in this book.
 I thought she was interesting and different to other female protagonists from classic literature, and the fact that she accepts and understands her faults is a great aspect of the book.
 This is one of my favourite quotes from the book, as I will often say things I wish I could take back, but this is something that makes us human, and interesting:

 “She prized the frank, the open-hearted, the eager character beyond all others.
 Warmth and enthusiasm did captivate her still.
 She felt the she could depend upon the sincerity of those who sometimes looked or said a careless or hasty thing, than those whose…tongue never slipped.”

 I also really liked the passages where Anne lamented about the awkwardness of her and her former love meeting again, and I can just imagine the meetings where the Captain and Anne are forced to spend time together being part of a more modern setting.

-Unlike other classics, this book did not waffle on for ages about boring aspects of life, and there was actually a lot of action and plot, which I thought was good, and I was pleasantly surprised with this element.
+Unlike other classics, this book did not waffle on for ages about boring aspects of life, and there was actually a lot of action and plot- something I was pleasantly surprised with.

-Finally, I loved the ending of this book, and I’m so glad that it ended the way I wanted to end, as throughout the book I kept thinking that the ending could go either way, and I’m glad it went the way that it did!
-Overall, clearly I really enjoyed reading this book, and I’m really glad I decided to give another Austen book a go, after loving ‘Pride and Prejudice’!
-Now I need to get through some more!
-I fancy reading ‘Northanger Abbey’ next I think…
+Finally, I loved the ending of this book- and I’m so glad that it ended the way I wanted to end.
+Overall, I really enjoyed reading this book, and I’m glad I decided to give another Austen book a go, after loving ‘Pride and Prejudice‘.

-Have you read this book before?
+What do you think of my review of ‘Persuasion’?
 Do you have a favourite Jane Austen classic?
-Can you recommend another Austen book to read next?
+Can you recommend another Austen book for me to read?